danaaand/prework-codepath-/README.md

 - google maps
     - traffic information and changes to route according to it
     - routes for different transportation types

+I want to create a travel app designed to help users plan and organize their trips more efficiently.
+The app would allow users to add destinations, routes, and travel times between locations.
+Using this information, users could create a detailed travel schedule.

 ## Notes